 Looking to experience the history of the women’s suffrage movement in the United States?
 Visit the National Susan B. Anthony Museum and House in Rochester, NY.
 The house is 90 percent restored to resemble the house’s original state.

 Gaze at the stars and listen to great music at the Rochester Museum and Science Center’s Strasenburgh Planetarium.
 Get ready for an experience both entertaining and educational.
-The planetarium’s laser shows are a must-see presentation.
+The planetarium’s laser shows are a must-see event.

 Memorial Art Gallery